defo-project/ech-dev-utils/howtos/haproxy.md

 ## Split mode backend traffic security

-For now, we do nothing at all to protect traffice between the haproxy frontend and backend, other than show how to enable TLS.
+For now, we do nothing at all to protect traffic between the haproxy frontend and backend, other than show how to enable TLS.
 As a network observer who could see that traffic could mount traffic analysis attacks, one could argue that there's a need to be able to support cover traffic from frontend to backend and